Widths of balls and free boundary minimal submanifolds: Introduction

 \subsection{Acknowledgements}

 This work was supported in part by the National Science Foundation under grant DMS-1802984.
 The author would like to thank Antoine Song, as well as Kevin Sackel and Umut Varolgunes, for their encouragement and stimulating discussions.
-The author also thanks Larry Guth, Peter McGrath and Keaton Naff for pointing them to helpful references and other valuable suggestions.
+The author also thanks Larry Guth, Peter McGrath, Keaton Naff, Ao Sun and the anonymous referees for pointing them to helpful references and other valuable suggestions.